 - Sphincteroplasty: A defective or scarred portion of the sphincter is removed, and the healthy part of the muscle is tightened.

 - Gracilis muscle transplant: The gracilis muscle is transferred from the thigh and placed around the sphincter muscles to add strength and support.

 - Artificial sphincter: An artificial sphincter is a silicone ring that is implanted in the anus.
 You manually deflate the artificial sphincter to allow for defecation and inflate it to close the anus, which prevents the leakage of feces.

 - Colostomy: Some people who have severe bowel incontinence choose to undergo surgery for a colostomy.
-During a colostomy surgery, the surgeon redirects the end of the large intestine to pass through the abdominal wall.
-A disposable bag is attached to the stoma (the portion of the intestine that is visible on the outside of the abdomen).
+During a colostomy surgery, your surgeon redirects the end of the large intestine to pass through the abdominal wall.
+A disposable bag is attached to the stoma, which is the portion of the intestine that is visible on the outside of the abdomen.
 After the surgery is complete, stools no longer pass through the anus but instead empty from the stoma into a disposable bag.

 Solesta is an injectable gel that was approved by the United States Food and Drug Administration (FDA) in 2011 for the treatment of bowel incontinence.
 The goal of Solesta treatment is to increase the amount of rectal tissue.
 The gel is injected into the anus and effectively reduces or completely treats bowel incontinence in some patients.
 It works by causing the growth of rectal tissue, which narrows the anal opening and helps it stay tightly closed.

-Age, past trauma, and certain medical conditions can cause bowl incontinence.
-Unfortunately, the condition is not always preventable.
+Age, past trauma, and certain medical conditions can cause bowel incontinence.
+Unfortunately, the condition isn’t always preventable.
 The risk, however, can be reduced by maintaining regular bowel movements and by keeping the pelvic muscles strong.